 75 million children live in countries affected by crisis and conflict.
 Schools help them recover from trauma and develop the skills and perspectives to rebuild peaceful communities.
 Yet, only 1.4% of humanitarian aid goes to education.
-With average displacement of 20 years, many kids miss out on school completely, increasing chances of exploitation as under-age laborers, child soldiers, and sex workers.
+With average displacement of 20 years, many kids miss out on school completely.
 BEC recommends that the U.S. provide multiyear investments to give them a chance for a brighter future.

 - Approximately 75 million school-aged children live in countries affected by crisis and conflict;

-- With no schools to attend, children in crisis and conflict settings are extremely vulnerable to exploitation as under-age laborers, child soldiers, and sex workers;
+- With no schools to attend, children in crisis and conflict settings are extremely vulnerable to exploitation;

 - Schools offer children life-saving information, such as how to recognize land mines and remain healthy.